Introduction: When you’re alone, pay attention to where you’re going and don’t talk to strangers.

 “Excuse me for surprising you like this but I’m a troll and surely you’ve heard of trolls and their bridges?”
 He was smoking a pipe and I was wondering what was in it.

-“Sorry to be rude but I must be on my way can you please tell me how to get back to the main parking lot?”
+I pushed on, “Sorry to be rude but I’m running late can you please tell me how to get back to the main parking lot?
+I’m afraid my cell phone’s dead and rather useless right now”

 “Not so fast!
 You can’t leave this bridge without paying the toll.”
 His face remained smiling but his features took on a menacing look.
 He was short and stout but looked a lot more dangerous and had sharp pointed little teeth.